Many organizations adopt some form of a regular high-level meetings with executive team members.

-WAMs usually last 30-60 minutes, depending on the size of your team and number of meeting attendees, with very specific time allotments per meeting segment, as noted in Tuan’s template.
+WAMs usually last 30-60 minutes, depending on the size of your team and the number of meeting attendees, with very specific time allotments per meeting segment, as noted in Tuan’s template.

 To make it even easier and fun to incorporate Tuan’s high-level WAMs into your weekly meeting roster, the agenda segments even rhyme!

 The first portion of the meeting is spent sharing deeds, or the positive accomplishments of each team member.
 The deeds shared often include the completion of designated deliverables or projects, and the success habit learned or implemented by the team member in order to do their respective deed.
 Each team member is given 2 minutes and 5 seconds to share their deed for the week.

 Tuan explains that this part of the meeting is designed to make team members feel like kids in a candy store, or winners of the highest discount on a scratch-n-save; a moment of celebration to set the meeting off on a positive note, and model success habits on a team level.

 2 Bleeds (8 min 20 seconds)

 The next portion of the WAM is spent on deep thinking and reflection, where team members determine where they bled, or wasted, resources during the past week.
 During the bleeds segment of the meeting team members discuss where they were limiting with time, human and financial resources, and provide actionable ideas to stop and/or prevent these bleeds.

 Tuan emphasizes the importance of portion of the bleed discussion for instilling a company culture of sharing, reflection and vulnerability.

 3 Weeds (12 min and 60 seconds)

 The third WAM agenda item is the weeds.
 This is the time when meeting participants discuss any major challenges that occurred in the previous week that impacted team members’ ability to complete action items or projects.